 • 🔄 File transfer interruption.
 If a file transfer is interrupted (for instance, by a power outage or removing the card in the middle of a transfer), the card’s file system may become corrupt, requiring the card to be formatted.

-How to Retrieve Data From SD Card Without Formatting
+How to Retrieve Data from an SD Card Without Formatting

 Before attempting to fix your SD card, we highly suggest that you retrieve your data first.
-Handling a problematic storage device can often make things worse.
-And if you do end up having to resort to formatting (such as in the case of severe virus infections), this will wipe all the data on your drive.
+Handling a problematic storage device can often make things worse and may eventually lead to having to format it (e.g. Windows will prompt you to format an unreadable SD card, which you may accidentally confirm).

 ⚠️